Why QA is important within web applications

 - They’re now not going to buy any products from that website, as the brand is now not considered to be reliable, nor professional.

-That’s all it takes — a single crash and all the marketing, development and hard-work is wasted.
+That’s all it takes — a single crash and all the marketing, development and hard work is then wasted.

 With a web application that has passed QA testing, scenarios like the one mentioned above are avoided, therefore, establishing the brand as a professional one.